12 releases (5 breaking)

 As part of the python APIs you can host your data within Raphtory's GraphQL server.
 This makes it super easy to integrate your graphy analytics with web applications.

-Below is a small example creating a graph, running a server hosting this data, and directly querying it with our GraphQL client.
+Below is a small example creating a graph, running a server hosting this data, querying it with our GraphQL client, or visualising your data in the UI.

 from raphtory import Graph